tuupola/branca-php/README.md

 ## Usage

-Token payload can be any arbitrary data.
-In below example payload is simple email address.
-Payload is always tamper proof.
+Token payload can be any arbitrary data such as string containing an email address.

 ```php
 use Branca\Branca;